 No two cash management accounts are exactly alike, and based on your priorities, one account may stand out above the rest.
-To find the cash management account for your financial needs, you’ll want to compare the fees, interest rates and ATM networks, among other features.
+Use this table to compare cash management accounts based on their fees, APYs and minimum opening deposits.

 What is a cash management account?

 A cash management account (CMA) is similar to a traditional bank account in that it gives you ways to spend and save your money.
 But CMAs aren’t bank accounts.
 Rather, they are accounts linked to brokerages that provide investment options and wealth management services.